 Step 1: Submit Letter of Inquiry

 Any group who meets the eligibility requirements and has a project that promotes privacy protection and privacy education was welcome and encouraged to submit a letter of inquiry.
 This letter allows Rose Foundation to determine if the proposal appears to be a good fit for the Consumer Privacy Rights Fund.

 The deadline for letters of inquiry was September 22, 2017 at 5:00 PM PDT.
 The Fund is no longer accepting letter of inquiry submissions for this grant round.

 Step 2: Submit Full Proposal (By Invitation Only, Based on Letters of Inquiry)

 We are accepting proposals from privacy organizations across the United States, and therefore expect the applicant pool to be extremely competitive.
 A limited number of applicants will be invited to submit full proposals based on their letters of inquiry.
-If invited to submit a proposal, you will have the opportunity to write a detailed description of your proposed project, including workplan, project allies, constituency served, importance and relevance of the project, outcomes and evaluation methods, staff and board lists, references, full financial information (including project budget, organizational budget, income and expense statement, organizational contributors, and additional funders), as well as other information.
+If invited to submit a proposal, you will have the opportunity to write a detailed description of your proposed project, including importance and relevance of the project, workplan, project allies, constituency served, longer-term efficacy, outcomes and evaluation methods, staff and board lists, references, full financial information (including project budget, organizational budget, income and expense statement, organizational contributors, and additional funders), as well as other information.

 If a full proposal is invited, it will be due December 15, 2017 at 5:00 PM PST.